leifsieben/leifsieben.github.io/README.md

 - Organic Chemistry I - Introduction to Organic Chemistry for Biologists
 - Physical Chemistry III - Quantum Mechanics

+## Philosophy of Science

+I have been a contributing writer for both the Chemistry department's student newspaper "Exsikkator" and the ETH wide student newspaper "Polykum" writing a column on the philosophy of chemistry and science respectively.
+Some - but by no means all - of this writing was inspired by my own experiences in the lab.
+You can find a few examples below.

+- [The Blobfish Scenario](assets/articles/Turbulent_Exsi_April23-4_TheBlobfishScenario.pdf).
+An article examining the quietest revolution that ever happened in science: the re-definition of all fundamental units.
+Could we (and would we) rediscover all our fundamental SI units in the case that our civilization suddenly ended and we had to start from scratch?
+- [Consider the Electron](assets/articles/Toleranz_Exsi_Juni2023_ConsiderTheElectron.pdf).
+Is chemistry amoral?
+Are electrons moral patients?
+A serious answer to a silly question.
+- [Zen and the Art of Molecule Making](assets/articles/Essenz_Exsi_Oktober2023_ZenAndTheArtOfMoleculeMaking.pdf).
+What is chemistry and what is the meaning of chemical thinking?
+A hypothesis on why chemists dislike the word "model" and thoughts on the philosophical relevance of the Ziegler-Natta catalyst.
+- [How to Have Good Ideas Always](assets/articles/Trend_Exsi_December2023_HowToHaveGoodIdeasAlways.pdf).
+On Fritz Zwicky and the Morphological Method.
+Is there a method to creativity?
+An article on dark matter, jet engines and the globally optimal Muesli.

 ## TEDx Talk 2022
 ![TEDx](assets/img/Capture2.JPG)